 A: 1099-Ks are sent out by Tax1099 via email and snail mail at the end of January to Event Organizers that met the threshold.
 If you have not received a copy of your 1099-K and it is after January, please contact us.

 Need more info?

-For more information on 1099-K Forms and requirements, please refer to the IRS website.
+For more information on 1099-K forms and requirements and the change to the reporting threshold, please refer to the IRS website.